geodynamics/pylith/examples/2d/strikeslip/README.md

 include:

 * Quasi-static, time-dependent simulation
-* SimpleDB spatial database for specifying values for properties and boundary conditions
+* SimpleDB spatial database for specifying values for boundary conditions
 * UniformDB spatial database for specifying values for fault slip and slip initiation time
 * Rate conditions used to provide velocities on left and right sides
 * Use of multiple rupture sources

-The simulation parameters are in the `pylithapp.cfg`, `step03_multislip_velbc.cfg`, and `solver_fault.cfg` files.
+The simulation parameters are in the `pylithapp.cfg` and `step03_multislip_velbc.cfg` files.

 To run the example:
 ```
-pylith step03_multislip_velbc.cfg solver_fault.cfg
+pylith step03_multislip_velbc.cfg
 ```

 ## Suggested exercises